ahmedkas/DFD-FingerPrinting/README.md

 IEEE International Conference on Computer Communications (INFOCOM), 2020.
 ```

-The defense propose of the following steps:
+To reimplement DFD, please follow the following steps:

-1- After sending every burst of packets, defined as packets in the same direction,record the length of the burst.
+1- After sending every burst of packets, defined as packets in the same direction, record the length of the burst.

 2- Replay previously sent packets or send dummy packets to the destination.
-The number of send packets are equal to the perturbation parameter multiplied by the length of the last burst (prior to the one currently appending to).
+The number of send packets is equal to the perturbation parameter multiplied by the length of the last burst (prior to the one currently appending to).

 3- Periodically, e.g., after each burst or after time window, change the perturbation rate following a normal distribution.
-This is user configurable parameter.
+This is a user-configurable parameter.

+A proof of concept code is provided in DFD.py, it runs on top of Deep Fingerprinting (https://github.com/deep-fingerprinting/df).

 > The code read the data as represented by (https://github.com/deep-fingerprinting/df), and modifies the traces on the direction-level representation.